-Now, California has just rolled out a new hurdle for businesses to clear: the California Consumer Privacy Act of 2018 (the Act).
-It’s not as all-encompassing as the GDPR, but it will still be a challenge for many companies to adhere to, particularly those which haven’t already revamped their privacy policies and procedures to comply with the GDPR.
+California has just rolled out a new hurdle for businesses to clear.
+The California Consumer Privacy Act of 2018 It’s not as all-encompassing as the GDPR, but will still prove challenging for many companies.

-In a nutshell, the law guarantees California residents a number of rights regarding the personal information a business collects about them:
+In a nutshell, the law guarantees California residents several privacy rights including the right to:

-- the right to have most of their personal information deleted upon request
+- Have most of their personal information deleted upon request

-- the right to tell businesses not to share or sell their personal information
+- Tell businesses not to share or sell their personal information

-- the right to be treated equally by the business, whether they allow collection or sharing of their information or not
+- To be treated equally by the company, whether they allow collection or sharing of their data or not

 Timing of the Act